Economic sanctions and trade embargoes

 - Accreditation under “trusted trader” programs like the EU’s Authorised Economic Operator (AEO) and the U.S. Customs-Trade Partnership against Terrorism (C-TPAT)

 In the United States, the Committee on Foreign Investment (CFIUS) is authorized to review foreign investment in a U.S. business that may affect U.S. national security.
 It is essential to consider CFIUS implications of a transaction early to prevent the transaction’s delay or collapse.
-Our lawyers advise foreign and domestic buyers, sellers and third parties on the CFIUS review process and similar national security review processes imposed by governments in Europe, Asia and around the world.
-We help determine whether to bring a transaction before the committee, assemble the required information and materials for a voluntary filing and negotiate mitigation agreements.
-We also advise on strategies to address any political and policy considerations.
+Our lawyers advise foreign and domestic buyers, sellers and third parties on the CFIUS review process and similar FDI national security review processes imposed by governments in Europe, Asia and around the world.
+We advise regarding deal structure and deal terms; we help determine whether to bring a transaction before regulatory authorities; we assemble the required information and materials for a filing; and, as appropriate and necessary, we negotiate mitigation terms and national security agreements.
+We also advise on strategies to address political and policy considerations.

 The team supports trade negotiations between the EU, UK and third country governments, with particular emphasis on the Brexit negotiations between the EU and the UK.
 Clients rely on Dechert to: